SolarPi/SolarPi.github.io/README.md

 # SolarPi.github.io
-The website for the Solar Pi project
+The website for the Solar Pi project.
+You can take a look at the site at https://SolarPi.github.io!